 In most cases, previous work as an undergraduate major or as a formal minor (18 credits or more) is desirable.
 However, a student should always check with the department of interest concerning the suitability of previous academic work as it pertains to the degree program in question.

-Students may apply directly to a PhD program after completion of their baccalaureate degree.
-Matriculated students who have a master's degree may apply for transfer credit (of up to one year's worth of credit).
-The decision to accept any credit will be made after the first semester of enrollment in the Graduate School.
+Students with earlier graduate work may apply to transfer credits from the previous program.
+The decision to accept any credit will be made by the Registrar and the Department after the first semester of enrollment in the Graduate School.

 No, you may only apply to one program per academic year.

-Once you have submitted your complete application, you can check on the status of your application materials by logging into your account using the same credentials you used while applying.
-Your account will provide you with a self-service portal, which will include a materials checklist.
+Once you have submitted your application and paid your application fee, you can check on the status of your application materials by logging into your Application Portal using the same credentials you used while applying.
+Your portal will display a materials checklist.
 The checklist will be updated as we receive the materials necessary to complete your application process.
-In addition, you are able to upload additional documentation through the self-service portal.
+In addition, you are able to upload additional documentation through the Application Portal.

-If you wish to authorize another person to inquire on your behalf about the status of your application, you must sign and submit an authorization form.
-The Graduate School will not release information about your application to anyone without your written consent.
+If you wish to authorize another person to inquire on your behalf about the status of your application, please email firstname.lastname@example.org to request an authorization form.
+The Graduate School will not release information about your application to anyone without this authorization form.

 Please be sure that you review the deadline submission date for your program of interest.
 It is your responsibility to apply and submit all of the required documents by the program’s deadline.
 If your program of interest has a rolling deadline, it is in your best interest to submit materials as early as possible, as the admission committees only review applications until the cohort is full.